raonyguimaraes/pynnotator/docs/getting_started.rst

 - 1000Genomes (Phase 3) - ALL.wgs.phase3_shapeit2_mvncall_integrated_v5b.20130502.sites.vcf
 - dbSNP (including clinvar) - (human_9606_b150_GRCh37p13)
 - Exome Sequencing Project - ESP6500SI-V2-SSA137.GRCh38-liftover
-- dbNFSP 3.2a (including dbscSNV 1.1)
+- dbNFSP 3.5a (including dbscSNV 1.1)
-- Ensembl 88 (phenotype and clinically associated variants)
+- Ensembl 90 (phenotype and clinically associated variants)
 - Decipher (HI_Predictions_Version3 and DDG2P)

 Features
 ========

 - Annotate an exome in only 10 minutes.
+- Annotate an genome in only 30 minutes.
 - Supports .VCF and .VCF.GZ files.
-- 20 min installation on Google Cloud or AWS.
 - Multithread efficient!
 - Annotate a VCF file using multiple VCFs as a reference.
-- Combine the best tools and databases available for doing vcf annotation.
+- Combine the best tools and databases available for vcf annotation.

 Files
 =====